4144414D/pytruecrypt/README.md

 - Decrypts header (can dump raw decrypted header)
 - Decodes header fields
 - Can dump any decrypted sector
+- Easy to use - see example and source code for API

+Examples:
 - Mounts volume on linux using device mapper
-- Easy to use - see example and source code for API
+- Password cracker
+- Header and sector decrypted hex dump

 TODO:
 - add more options